-Dem senators' report warns of Russian meddling across Europe
+Democratic report warns of Russian meddling across Europe

 Cardin's inquiry lays blame directly on Putin for a "relentless assault to undermine democracy and the rule of law in Europe and the United States."
 Concerned that Trump has failed to identify Russian aggression as a national rallying point, the report urges a "stronger congressional voice" in pro-democracy efforts and funding.
 The report calls for committee hearings and other bipartisan efforts to aid European nations in countering Russian aggression.

-The Republican chairman of the committee, Sen. Bob Corker of Tennessee, did not join Cardin's report.
-But some of the policy changes suggested by the report have garnered GOP interest, including the aggressive use of financial sanctions aimed at Russia and pressuring social media companies to be more transparent about Russian political messaging.
+Some policy changes suggested by the report have garnered GOP interest, including the aggressive use of financial sanctions aimed at Russia and pressuring social media companies to be more transparent about Russian political messaging.

 The report also pushes for the administration to fully fund and utilize the State Department's Global Engagement Center, which it says is hobbled by "a lack of urgency and self-imposed constraints" under Secretary of State Rex Tillerson.

-The center, created in 2016 to blunt terrorist propaganda, had its duties expanded to include countering Russian propaganda under bipartisan legislation last year authored by Sen. Rob Portman, R-Ohio, and Sen. Chris Murphy, a Connecticut Democrat.
+The center was created in 2016 to blunt terrorist propaganda.
+It duties have expanded to include countering Russian propaganda under legislation last year from Sens.
+Rob Portman, R-Ohio, and Chris Murphy, D-Conn.

-Cardin's report sketches a bleak portrait of European nations besieged by a recent spate of Russian encroachment.
-The report also cites years of cyber-attacks, disinformation, clandestine social media operations, financing of fringe political groups, corruption and in the extreme, assassination attempts and military operations that destabilized fledgling democratic governments in the Ukraine and Georgia.
+Cardin's report sketches a bleak portrait of European nations besieged by Russian encroachment.
+It also cites years of cyberattacks, disinformation, clandestine social media operations, financing of fringe political groups, corruption and in the extreme, assassination attempts and military operations that destabilized fledgling democratic governments in the Ukraine and Georgia.
 The report leans heavily on open source information as well as staff interviews with European diplomats and government officials.

-Labeling Russia's activities an "asymmetric assault on democracy," the report shows how even elections in countries such as Britain, France and Germany were reportedly wracked by Moscow-sponsored cyber-hacking, internet trolling and financing for extremist political groups.
+Labeling Russia's activities an "asymmetric assault on democracy," the report notes that even elections in countries such as Britain, France and Germany were reportedly targeted by Moscow-sponsored hacking, internet trolling and financing for extremist political groups.
 The report also credits those nations and smaller European countries, such as Finland and Estonia, for responding quickly and often with effect.

 Facebook officials told Cardin's investigators that Kremlin-backed trolls that stirred up political tensions on its American pages also "pursued a similar strategy in the lead up to the 2017 French political election, and likely before Germany's national election" last year.